OpenSourceEconomics/econ-project-templates/_sources/introduction.txt

    *Economic Journals with Mandatory Data + Code Archives, Figure 1 in* :cite:`McCullough09`

 Exchanges such as those above are a huge waste of time and resources.
 Why waste?
 Because it is almost costless to ensure reproducibility from the beginning of a project --- much is gained by just following a handful of simple rules.
 They just have to be known.
 The earlier, the better.
 From my own experience :cite:`GaudeckerSoestWengstrom11prefhet`, I can confirm that replication policies are enforced nowadays --- and that it is rather painful to ensure *ex-post* that you can follow them.
 The number of journals implementing replication policies is likely to grow further --- if you aim at publishing in any of them, you should seriously think about reproducibility from the beginning.
-And I did not get started on research ethics...
+And I did not even get started on research ethics...